Myths and misunderstandings about metaethical relativism

 2. Relativism leads to contradictions

 Some critics insist that moral relativism contradicts itself because it allows for the same statement to be both true and false.
+This is not true.
+Relativism does not allow for the “same statement” to be both true and false.
+Technically, relativism holds that a statement like:

 3. Relativism is self-refuting